Entrepreneurial Education Fund 2025-2026: form and guidance

 Successful grantees must also have in place a clear procedure which must be followed if it becomes aware of any specific safeguarding incident.

-Any policies and procedures shall comply with the relevant current national guidance in Scotland, including the National Guidance for Child Protection in Scotland (August 2023) and the Adult Support and Protection Code of Practice (Scotland) (July 2022), where relevant.
+Any policies and procedures shall comply with the relevant current national guidance in Scotland, including the National Guidance for Child Protection in Scotland and the Adult Support and Protection Code of Practice (Scotland), where relevant.

 Where any grant recipient is working directly through a partner organisation, the Grantee is required to have undertaken due diligence in relation to safeguarding arrangements.
 This includes obtaining evidence of satisfactory safeguarding policies and procedures by the Grantee’s partner organisation.

-The Grantee must report all and any cases of suspect abuse or malpractice relating to anyone involved in delivery of the Project or any beneficiary of the Project to Scottish Minister and the relevant authorities immediately.
-The Grantee must report to Police Scotland, without undue delay, if it suspects a crime has been committed.
+The Grantee must immediately report cases of suspect abuse/malpractice relating to the project, anyone involved in delivery or any beneficiary, to Scottish Ministers and relevant authorities.
+If the Grantee suspects a crime has been committed it must, without undue delay, report it to Police Scotland.

 Any successful grantee must, upon request from Scottish Ministers, provide copies of the adult and child protection policies and procedures referred to in this section.